MikeSkoe/q23rp98u/README.md

+# q23rp98u
 ### Features
 - No VDOM
-- hole library in single file with 150 of readable code
+- hole library in single file with 150 lines of readable code
 - Build-in state manager
 - Update only those parts, that you know will update

-# q23rp98u
+- Called q23rp98u, cuz' no one will realy use this
 ## State Management
 The base idea, behind the library.
 The main pattern is something like 'property oriented pub-sub'.
 That means, that we explicitly say, which properties we update in actions and basign on which changes we should re-render some elements.